 One of Uganda's oldest national parks, Murchison is also one of the top safari destinations in the country.
 The national park covers some 3 840 km² (1 480 mi²) of wilderness in the Albertine Rift Valley, part of the western section of Africa's Great Rift Valley.
 The Victoria Nile river runs through the national park, plummeting through a narrow gorge to form the spectacular Murchison Falls, after which the park is named.
 Also known as Kabaraga Falls, Murchison Falls, drops about 45m into the river after a series of rapids.
 Below the cascading falls the great Nile fans out into a broad and placid river flowing into Lake Albert.

-For larger safari groups, your tour group may be split into smaller groups for chimpanzee trekking, thus you may end up taking the game drive in the morning and chimpanzee trekking the previous day, vice versa.
+For larger safari groups, your tour group may be split into smaller groups for chimpanzee trekking, thus you may end up taking the boat cruise in the morning and chimpanzee trekking in the afternoon, vice versa.

-After a morning of wildlife activities or relaxation at the resort near Masindi, we drive south to Kampala, the capital of Uganda.
+After our Rhino Walk in the Ziwa Rhino Sanctuary, we drive south to Kampala, the capital of Uganda.
 This afternoon you can explore the biggest city in Uganda, enjoying the leafy, upmarket neighbourhoods and jam-packed city centre of this interesting and modern African city.

 Today we leave Kampala driving southwest to scenic Lake Bunyonyi, dotted with 29 islands.
 Picturesque Lake Bunyonyi serves as the base for gorilla trekking excursions in the nearby Bwindi Impenetrable National Park of Uganda.